ChipHunter/SARAB1/README.md

 # SARAB
-yet another home automation system ..

-Still in early stages...
-Documentaions will follow soon ..
+Embedded Software platform that provides OS, system and HW abstraction services.
+The project is still in early stages ..